From 0 to 25,420 businesses in 4 years. Happy Birthday, Customerly! 🎉

 We’ll soon launch again the new Live Chat we have been working on for more than a year.

 This was an unexpected source of new customers actually even for me but the friction to test it was very little so we give it a try and it worked out quite nicely.

 TLDR: we have got almost 15K signups from WP.

-Working hard towards the same direction and iterating as much as you can on small wins is the long term recipe for success.
+Working hard toward the same direction and iterating as much as you can on small wins is the long-term recipe for success.

 We have failed a lot of times and I believe it’s a shame to think you will never fail before you succeed.

 Running a bootstrapped startup is a constant cycle of

 - Improve and add small wins

 - Go back to the 1 step

 We have been able to partner with amazing companies like Revolut Business, GitHub, F6S, and much more to offer discounts to their audiences, and that brought Customerly a new level of awareness in their customers.